Family's Truck Stolen In Centennial While Packed With All Their Belongings, Including Wheelchair

 The family is in the process of moving and had just emptied their storage unit, according to the sheriff’s office.

-The two-tone truck, a crew cab, was wearing license plates AZYP23 when it was taken.
-CBS4 is trying to confirm they were Colorado plates.
+The two-tone truck, a crew cab, was wearing Colorado license plate AZYP23 when it was taken.

 The truck was stolen from the parking lot at 9445 East Dry Creek Road.